 That said, Crystal saw room for improvement.
 Here are her five tips for instantly embettering this graphic:

-- Maximize the sloppy grunge feel of this graphic by taking that Label overlay and making it biiiiiiiiiiiiiiiiig.
+Maximize the sloppy grunge feel of this graphic by taking that Label graphic and making it biiiiiiiiiiiiiiiiig.
 However, we still want our chaos to be the controlled variety, so slim down its color palate from two colors to just basic black.

-- Once again, we simplify!
-This time, it’s overlay reduction: get rid of the spiderwebs and change out the pumpkin frame for a simple black bar.
+Once again, we simplify!
+This time, it’s graphic reduction: get rid of the spiderwebs and change out the pumpkin frame for a simple black bar.

 When you do all that, here’s what happens!